techaccent/tech/README.md

 Hellow Guys!
 TEch Accents is A Tech Blog here you get information about technology or smartphones.
 SO Vist = <a href="https://www.techaccents.com">Tech Accents</a>

-Read How to use Hotstar premium account Free = <a href="https://www.techaccents.com/2020/04/hotstar-premium-account-free.html">Hotstar premium account</a>
+Read How to use Hotstar premium account Free = <a href="https://www.techaccents.com/2020/04/hotstar-premium-account-free.html" rel="follow">Hotstar premium account</a>

 Technology, the application of scientific knowledge to the practical aims of human life or, as it is sometimes phrased, to the change and manipulation of the human environment.